Actor Kirk Douglas dies at age 103, media outlets report

 He added: "Let me end with the words I told him on his last birthday and which will always remain true.
 Dad- I love you so much and I am so proud to be your son."

 Douglas was far more than just a leading man, although he was certainly that.
-The actor was a larger-than-life character, a titan of the entertainment industry, and someone — by virtue of his longevity– one of the last surviving links to a particular era of Hollywood’s past.
+The actor was a larger-than-life character, a titan of the entertainment industry, and someone -- by virtue of his longevity-- one of the last surviving links to a particular era of Hollywood's past.

 Born to Russian immigrant parents, the self-made star established himself as an actor following World War II, capitalizing on his looks and athleticism.
 In that regard, he had a good deal in common with another titan of those years, Burt Lancaster, with whom Douglas co-starred in seven movies, including "Gunfight at O.K.
 Corral" and the political thriller "Seven Days in May."